L10. 1. FSM adaptation. External interrupts (INT) [P10] FSM design programming in C. Detecting events (signal edges) using external interrupts. |

 - Bergfeld, D., Software design of state machines , Embedded.com, April 16, 2019

-Exercise: Detect the duration of an active-low push-buttons PB_L click using two interrupt flags.
+Adapt the architecture to µC.
+Detect the duration of the active-low push-button PB_L click using configuring the external interrupt (INT1) to detect both, positive and negative signal edges.
+Use another external interrupt (INT0) to detect rising edges from the external CLK (time base).
+What be be the list of RAM variables required?
 How to configure int_system(), what is the software flowchart for ISR()?
 What kind of processing the FSM can do?